Tangjas20/Number-guessing-game/README.md

-# treehouse-project-1
- Number guessing game
+# Number guessing game

-Hi!
-This is my first Treehouse project and whilst I thik I hit all the requirements on the head, I hope you can give me some pointers on anything that can be improved.
-I know the code isn't close to perfect so please let me know!
+This game will randomly select a number from 1-10 and the user will have to guess that number chosen.
+The attempts taken will be recorded and a scoreboard is shown.
+(The lower the score the better)

+On the second iteration of the game, if the random number chosen is the same number, the game will randomly choose another number.